MicrosoftDocs/learn/learn-pr/azure-devops/deploy-kubernetes/includes/4-deploy-kubernetes.md

 ## Define variables to be shared within the pipeline

 **Andy:** We're going to need to add two variables for the pipeline.
-The first will specify the name of the name of the leaderboard repository, which is `leaderboard`.
+The first will specify the name of the leaderboard repository, which is `leaderboard`.
 The other will be the name we want to use for the image pull secret shared by our AKS and ACR instances when deploying.

 1. Add the highlighted code below to the `variables` section.